 Building upon the skills from 6th Grade French, this course continues to be an immersive environment in which students receive almost exclusive input in French.
 Focus is still placed on helping students build the skills and confidence to navigate new and unfamiliar situations in French.
-There is no required textbook for this course.
-Thematic units are based primarily on authentic resources and these materials will be made available to students via Schoology.
+There is a required textbook for this course: the EntreCultures 1 workbook, which is used throughout all three years of middle school French.
+Thematic units are based on the textbook and on authentic resources and these materials will be made available to students via Schoology.
 In 7th Grade French, themes may include: family, cuisine, clothing, and animals.
-Students also read the novel Une obsession dangereuse, which will be provided by the teacher.
 Students are assessed at the end of each unit through the completion of a project and via Integrated Performance Assessments that evaluate students' interpersonal, interpretive, and presentational communication skills.